My process in dealing with life’s confrontations is to write.

 I am not a parent, so the loss of my child will never been known to me.
 But I am an aunt.
 When my sixteen-year-old niece left my Montana house for the first time to drive herself the nineteen miles home, I watched her go out the 500-yard driveway, thinking how much I loved her.
 Then I went to pieces, calling Jackie, demanding that she surreptitiously call when Jenny arrived home, staying in a panic for a half an hour until I knew she was safe.

 When I left Montana, a terrible moment was saying good-bye to my nephew.
 At fifteen, he was already strong and gentle.
 We hugged and stepped apart and his shoulders shook with trying not to cry.
 After all he was at football practice, so get real, no emotions like that in public.
-I hated myself for leaving him.
-I thought: oh my God, what have I done to cause him pain?
+How I hated myself for leaving him, thinking, oh my God, what have I done to cause him pain?
 I have never forgiven myself for that moment.

 When Mom was fighting cancer and Dad battling ALS, we siblings each assumed certain roles.
 Jackie was in charge of medicines, doctor appointments, the VA.
 I handled financial, estate, and communications with the ALS organization.
 Joey was the primary caregiver, giving up nights with his wife half a mile up the road in order to stay with our parents.
 Joanne was in charge of meal preparation, ensuring the freezer was stocked with healthy fare.

 Each time Jackie flew from Montana—usually every six weeks to stay for two weeks—my beating heart was lodged like a stuck piece of food in my throat until I picked her up or she again landed safely in Billings.
 Safety, being safe, traveling safe—we have no control over this, over accidents, over the things that hurt our loved ones and cause dramatic changes in our lives.
 To know that she was out of harm’s way was one thing to celebrate during a terrible time.

 I love my family.
 Let me re-state that: I. Love.
 My.
 Family.